rubendario99/Travelport/readme.md

 1. Have .NET 6.0 SDK installed.
 2. Have access to an Azure subscription and Azure Storage Account.
 3. Update the `appsettings.json` with your Azure Table Storage connection string.
-    AzureTableStorage: Your Azure Table Storage connection string.
+    - AzureTableStorage: Your Azure Table Storage connection string.
-    JsonFilePath: Path to your JSON file containing the sample data to import.
+    - JsonFilePath: Path to your JSON file containing the sample data to import.
-    LoadSampleData: A boolean flag to determine if the sample data should be loaded on startup.
+    - LoadSampleData: A boolean flag to determine if the sample data should be loaded on startup.

+Please notice that the confidential information should not be shared in the appsettings.json like it is right now.

 ### Running the Console Application